droidecahedron/nrf_peripheral_bfg/README.md

 2) download nrfutil: 🔗[LINK](https://www.nordicsemi.com/Products/Development-tools/nRF-Util).
 After downloading the nrfutil executable, it is recommended to move it to a folder that is in the system's `PATH`.
 On macOS and Linux, the downloaded file will also need to be given execute permission by typing `chmod +x nrfutil` or by doing this in a file browser (this is typically a checkbox found under file properties).

+3) Navigate a terminal instance to the `nrfutil` install location if you haven't done so already.
+Run `nrfutil install device`.

-3) While logged into your GitHub account, you can click the following link to spin up a codespace that will let you build with the SDK remotely: 🔗[LINK](https://codespaces.new/droidecahedron/nrf_peripheral_bfg?ref=main&quickstart=1)
+4) While logged into your GitHub account, you can click the following link to spin up a codespace that will let you build with the SDK remotely: 🔗[LINK](https://codespaces.new/droidecahedron/nrf_peripheral_bfg?ref=main&quickstart=1)

 It will take some time to start up.